-(See also Overview of Diving Injuries Overview of Diving Injuries More than 1000 diving-related injuries occur annually in the US; > 10% are fatal.
+(See also Overview of Diving Injuries Overview of Diving Injuries More than 1000 diving-related injuries occur annually in the United States; > 10% are fatal.
 Similar injuries can befall workers in tunnels or caissons (watertight retaining structures used... read more .)

 Immersion pulmonary edema has become more widely recognized over the past 2 decades.
 Immersion pulmonary edema is not related to pulmonary barotrauma Pulmonary Barotrauma Barotrauma is tissue injury caused by a pressure-related change in body compartment gas volume.
 Factors increasing risk of pulmonary barotrauma include certain behaviors (eg, rapid ascent, breath-holding... read more or decompression sickness Decompression Sickness Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved... read more .
 Instead, in susceptible individuals it involves development of hemodynamic pulmonary edema due to excessively high pulmonary vascular pressures due to blood redistribution from the periphery into the pulmonary vessels.
 Risk factors include exposure to cold water, a history of hypertension, lung disorders, and other cardiac disorders that involve abnormal left ventricular systolic or diastolic function (including valvular disorders and cardiomyopathy).
-This syndrome occurs in divers and at the surface in competitive open water swimmers.
+This syndrome occurs in divers and, when occurring at the surface, most commonly in competitive open water swimmers.

-Peacher DF, Martina SD, Otteni CE, et al: Immersion pulmonary edema and comorbidities: case series and updated review.
-Med Sci Sports Exerc, 47(6):1128-34, 2015.
-PMID: 25222821. doi: 10.1249/MSS.0000000000000524
+Peacher DF, Martina SD, Otteni CE, et al: Immersion pulmonary edema and comorbidities: Case series and updated review.
+Med Sci Sports Exerc 47(6):1128-34, 2015. doi: 10.1249/MSS.0000000000000524

-Grünig H, Nikolaidis PT, Moon RE, et al: Diagnosis of swimming induced pulmonary edema: a review.
-Front Physiol, 8:652, 2017.
-PMID: 28912730; PMCID: PMC5583207. doi: 10.3389/fphys.2017.00652
+Grünig H, Nikolaidis PT, Moon RE, et al: Diagnosis of swimming induced pulmonary edema: A review.
+Front Physiol 8:652, 2017. doi: 10.3389/fphys.2017.00652

-Hårdstedt M, Seiler C, Kristiansson L, et al: Swimming-induced pulmonary edema: diagnostic criteria validated by lung ultrasound.
-Chest, 158(4):1586-1595, 2020.
-Epub 2020 Apr 28.
-PMID: 32360726. doi: 10.1016/j.chest.2020.04.028
+Hårdstedt M, Seiler C, Kristiansson L, et al: Swimming-induced pulmonary edema: Diagnostic criteria validated by lung ultrasound.
+Chest 158(4):1586-1595, 2020. doi: 10.1016/j.chest.2020.04.028